Amherstview, Ontario: Limestone District School Board

 Amherstview is served by the Limestone District School Board.
 There are two JK-8 schools in the community: Amherstview Public School and Fairfield Elementary School.
 There are no secondary schools in Amherstview.
 Students within this school board are bussed to Ernestown Intermediate and Secondary School in Odessa when in secondary school.

 Amherstview Public School

 Amherstview Public School is a Junior Kindergarten to Grade 8 school located on Fairfield Blvd.
 The school was founded in 1958 and serves approximately 650 students.
 The school also offers French Immersion from Junior Kindergarten to Grade 6.
 The school mascot is an alligator and the team name is the Gators.

 Fairfield Elementary School

 Fairfield Elementary School is a Junior Kindergarten to Grade 8 school located on Kildare Avenue.
 The school was built in 1973 and serves approximately 300 students.
 The mascot and team name for Fairfield Elementary School is the Falcons.

 Public library system

 The Lennox and Addington County public library system has five branches, including one in Amherstview, located within the W. J. Henderson Recreation Centre.

 Fire and emergency services

 Ambulance

 Ambulance service in Amherstview is provided by Lennox and Addington Paramedic Service and Frontenac Paramedics.

 Fire services

-Amherstview has a fire station located in the community.
-The apparatus includes: